Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Virial Shock versus Virial Radius

 \subsection{Determining the Shock Edge}

-As can be seen in the temperature and entropy maps of the clusters (\cref{fig:entTempMaps_a1,fig:entTempMaps_a06,fig:cl6Maps}), the edge of the virial shock is characterized by a sharp drop in temperature and entropy of several orders of magnitude.
+As can be seen in the temperature and entropy maps of the clusters (\cref{fig:entTempRhoMaps_a1,fig:cl6Maps}), the edge of the virial shock is characterized by a sharp drop in temperature and entropy of several orders of magnitude.
+The drop in density at the shock is only a factor of a few.
 Within the shock, the temperature rises gradually towards the centre of the cluster, whereas the entropy in the cluster drops, such that the entropy achieves its peak value close to the shock front.

-Spherically averaged entropy and temperature profiles were created for all the cluster systems at both epochs, several representative cases of which are shown in \cref{fig:entProfs,fig:tempProfs}.
+Spherically averaged density, temperature and entropy profiles were created for all the cluster systems at both epochs, several representative cases of which are shown in \cref{fig:entProfs,fig:tempProfs,fig:rhoProfs}.
 These profiles are in general agreement with observations \citep{Simionescu2013} beyond the central regions of the cluster \mbox{$(r>0.05\Rv)$}.

+The density profiles drop from the peak values in the center of the cluster outwards.
+Beyond the $0.2\Rv$ region the profiles are well approximated by a power-law.
+For an ideal gas equation of state, as is used in these simulations, the maximal jump in density across a strong shock is only an order of a few, thus it is very hard to identify the accretion shock in these profiles.

 The temperature profiles show that the virial shock, characterized by a steep jump in temperature, is found at $\gtrsim 2 \Rv$.
 The reason the jump in temperature is not as large nor as sharp as in the maps is due to the fact that the profile is averaged over a spherical shell and as we have seen, the shock front is not spherical, leading to a smearing of the shock front signature.
 Behind the shock front, as one moves towards the centre, the temperature rises steadily reaching the virial temperature value at $\sim (0.3\textrm{--}0.4)\Rv$.
 The constant rise makes the identification of the shock front somewhat tricky, since the exact point in which the temperature drops is hard to determine.
 A similar predicament occurs for the pressure profile $P\propto \rho T$ since both the temperature and gas density rise towards the centre.